God in Jainism: Godliness

-In Jainism, godliness is said to be the inherent quality of every soul (or every living organism) characterizing infinite bliss, infinite power, Kevala Jnana (pure infinite knowledge), infinite perception, and perfect manifestations of (countably) infinite other attributes.
-There are two possible views after this point.
-One is to look at the soul from the perspective of the soul itself.
-This entails explanations of the properties of the soul, its exact structure, composition and nature, the nature of various states that arise from it and their source attributes as is done in the deep and arcane texts of Samayasāra, Niyamasara and Pravachanasara.
-Another view is to consider things apart from the soul and its relationships with the soul.
+In Jainism, godliness is said to be an inherent quality of every soul (or every living organism), characterized by infinite bliss, infinite power, Kevala Jnana (pure infinite knowledge), infinite perception, and perfect manifestation of infinite, though countable, other attributes.
+There are two possible views after this point: One is to look at the soul from the soul's perspective.
+This entails explanations of the properties of the soul, its exact structure, composition, and nature, the nature of various states that arise from it and their source attributes as is done in the deep and arcane texts of Samayasāra, Niyamasara and Pravachanasara.
+Another view is to consider things apart from the soul and their relationships with the soul.
 According to this view, the qualities of a soul are subdued due to karmas of the soul.
-Karmas are the fundamental particles of nature in Jainism.
-One who achieves this state of soul through right belief, right knowledge and right conduct can be termed a god.
-This perfection of soul is called Kevalin.
-A god thus becomes a liberated soul – liberated of miseries, cycles of rebirth, world, karmas and finally liberated of body as well.
-This is called nirvana or moksha.
+In Jainism, karmas are the fundamental particles of nature.
+A god can be termed one who achieves soul-perfection through Ratnatraya.
+This soul perfection is called Kevalin.
+A god thus becomes a liberated soul: liberated from miseries, cycles of rebirth, the world, karmas, and the body, as well.
+The liberated soul has achieved nirvana or moksha.

-Jainism does not teach the dependency on any supreme being for enlightenment.
+Jainism does not posit the dependency on any supreme being for enlightenment.
 The Tirthankara is a guide and teacher who points the way to enlightenment, but the struggle for enlightenment is one's own.
-Moral rewards and sufferings are not the work of a divine being, but a result of an innate moral order in the cosmos; a self-regulating mechanism whereby the individual reaps the fruits of his own actions through the workings of the karmas.
+Moral rewards and sufferings are not the work of a divine being but a result of an innate moral order in the cosmos, a self-regulating mechanism whereby the individual reaps the fruits of his own actions through the workings of the karmas.

-Jains believe that to attain enlightenment and ultimately liberation from all karmic bonding, one must practice the ethical principles not only in thought, but also in words (speech) and action.
+Jains believe that to attain enlightenment and ultimately liberation from all karmic bonding, one must practice the ethical principles not only in thought but also in words (speech) and action.
 Such a practice through lifelong work towards oneself is regarded as observing the Mahavrata ("Great Vows").

-Gods can be thus categorized into embodied gods also known as arihantas and non-embodied formless gods who are called Siddhas.
-Jainism considers the devīs and devas to be souls who dwell in heavens owing to meritorious deeds in their past lives.
-These souls are in heavens for a fixed lifespan and even they have to undergo reincarnation as humans to achieve moksha.
+Thus, Gods can be categorized into embodied gods, also known as Arihantas, and non-embodied formless gods, called Siddhas.
+Jainism considers devis and devas to be souls who dwell in the heavens owing to meritorious deeds in their past lives.
+These souls are in Heaven for a fixed lifespan, and even they must undergo reincarnation as humans to achieve moksha.

-Thus, there are infinite gods in Jainism, all equivalent, liberated, and infinite in the manifestation of all attributes.
+Thus, there are infinite gods in Jainism: all equivalent, liberated, and limitless in the manifestation of all attributes.
 The Self and karmas are separate substances in Jainism, the former living and the latter non-living.
-The attainment of enlightenment and the one who exists in such a state, then those who have achieved such a state can be termed gods.
-Therefore, beings (Arihant) who've attained omniscience (kevala jnana) are worshipped as gods.
+The attainment of enlightenment and the one who exists in such a state, and those who have achieved such a state, can be termed "gods".
+Therefore, beings who have attained omniscience (kevala jnana) are worshipped as gods (Arihants).
 The quality of godliness is one and the same in all of them.
 Jainism is sometimes regarded as a transtheistic religion, though it can be atheistic or polytheistic based on the way one defines "God".